 \subsubsection{Effective material parameters for varying microstructure}

-\paragraph{Setup} Firstly, we consider a two dimensional tissue sample with \textit{fixed fluid volume ratio}, but with different distributions of the fluid inclusions.
-Namely, we consider a fixed number of inclusions with the same radius and three different geometrical setups (see Figure \ref{fig:microstructures}): \begin{itemize} \item (i) inclusions placed in a structured array (denote, in what follows, as \textit{structured}); \item (ii) inclusions placed randomly, but with fixed \textit{microscale} fluid volume ratio, i.e., dividing the domain in boxes, and placing, within each box, an inclusion in a random position (\textit{semi-structured}); \item (iii) inclusions placed fully randomly, but with fixed volume ratio at the \textit{macroscale} (\textit{random}); these configurations have been realized removing overlapping inclusions, and iteratively adding new inclusions until the fixed total number has been reached. \end{itemize}
+The first example considers a two-dimensional tissue sample with a fixed volume fraction, but with different distributions of the inclusions in space.
+Namely, we consider a fixed number of inclusions within the domain, with the same radii, but creating three different geometrical distributions (see Figure \ref{fig:microstructures}): \begin{itemize} \item[(i)] inclusions placed in a structured array (denote, in what follows, as \textit{structured} setup); \item[(ii)] inclusions placed randomly, but with fixed \textit{microscale} volume fraction, i.e., dividing the domain in boxes, and placing, within each box, an inclusion in a random position (\textit{semi-structured} setup); \item[(iii)] inclusions placed fully randomly, but with fixed volume ratio at the \textit{macroscale} (\textit{random} setup); these configurations have been realized removing overlapping inclusions, iteratively adding new inclusions until the fixed total number has been reached, and performing $20$ simulations for each number of inclusions. \end{itemize}